 In 2009, Rubio won his campaign for the U.S. Senate.
 In April 2015, Rubio announced his plans to run for the 2016 Republican presidential nomination.

-Congresswoman Ileana Ros-Lehtinen serves Florida's 27th Congressional District, a diverse area which includes Coral Gables, Cutler Bay, Hialeah, Key Biscayne, Little Havana, Miami, Pinecrest, South Miami, and Westchester.
+Congresswoman Donna Shalala serves the 27th Congressional District, a diverse area which includes Coral Gables, Cutler Bay, Hialeah, Key Biscayne, Miami, Pinecrest, South Miami, and Westchester.

-Congressman Carlos Curbelo has represented Florida's 26th Congressional District since November 2014.
-The 26th District is located in far South Florida and contains all of Monroe County, as well as a portion of southwest Miami-Dade County.
+Congresswoman Debbie Mucarsel-Powell was elected to represent Florida's 26th Congressional District, in 2018.
+The 26th District located in far South Florida and contains all of Monroe County, as well as a portion of southwest Miami-Dade County.

 Congressman Mario Diaz-Balart